release-argus/Website/content/en/docs/Config/service.md

     ...
     dashboard:
       auto_approve: false                           # Whether approval is required for new versions in the Web UI, or whether
-                                                    # WebHooks are automatically sent (required for their delay to be used)
+                                                    # Webhooks are automatically sent (required for their delay to be used)
       web_url: 'https://example.com/{{ version }}'  # Overrides URL in the Web UI and can be used in the notifiers
       icon: https://example.com/icon.png            # Icon to use on the Web UI
       icon_link_to: https://service.com             # Make the Web UI icon a clickable link to this